riccardotommasini/ppl/README.md

 # Principle of Programming Languages

 This repository contains the material related to the practical classes of the course Principles of Programming Languages

+##
+Brand new Slack channels is available at [here](ppl-course.slack.com) to discuss about course issues and PPL related topis

 ## 28/10/2016 Scheme 1
 - Code Style Guide